The appeal of split pay: How it rewards both shoppers and retailers

 The popularity and convenience with this form of payment has also led many to believe that split pay is mostly for purchases around $200 or less.
 But 39% of respondents said they would be willing to use it for a $200-$600 purchase.
 That means for a $400 television, for example, nearly 4 in 10 shoppers would be willing to pay $100 every two weeks to buy it.

 As the amount creeps up to $150 for each installment ($600 total price), the appeal among shoppers drops for this form of payment, according to our research.
 Many shoppers prefer a different pay-over-time option for more expensive purchases—such as monthly installments over 3, 6, 12 months or more, which Affirm can also provide for your business.

 Top benefits for merchants

-Offering split pay to shoppers can bring many upsides for your business.
+Offering a pay-in-4 option to shoppers can bring many upsides for your business.
 It boosts incremental revenue by increasing cart sizes and pulling forward sales that otherwise might have been lost or delayed.
 Respondents said that if this 4-payment option was not available for their purchase, they would have: